hanuljeon95/hanuljeon95.github.io/_posts/2021-02-10-Set-theory-how-to-learn.markdown

 ## Acknowledgment

 Many people helped me and suggested various materials for this article.
 I would like to thank Iian Smythe, Ivan Di Liberti, Mirna Džamonja, Jason Zesheng Chen, Burak Emir, Toby Meadows, and many others for their help.
+I am also thankful for Daebeom Choi for suggesting adding the description of topics of set theory.